 Unless you plan on stuffing cash under your mattress — unsafe, impractical, and probably not that great for your back — opening a business bank account is one of the first things you’ll need to cross off your to-do list when you set up your limited company.

-But how do you open a limited company bank account?
+But how do you open a bank account for your company?

 Do you go with the bank where you have your personal current account, or is it worth shopping around?
 And what should you look out for to make sure you pick one that’s right for you?